Canoe Lake (Saskatchewan)

 Canoe Lake is a lake in north-western Canadian province of Saskatchewan.

-Settlements on the lake include Canoe Narrows, Cole Bay, Jans Bay.

-The lake is accessed by Hwy 965 and Hwy 903.
+Settlements on the lake include Canoe Narrows, Cole Bay, and Jans Bay.
+The lake is accessed from Highways 965 and 903.
+On the western shore is a provincial recreation site called Canoe Lake Recreation Site.

-To the west of the lake is the Primrose Lake Air Weapons Range.
 The Canoe River flows east from the lake to Lac Île-à-la-Crosse.